protocolbuffers/protobuf/CONTRIBUTING.md

   Ultimately, the green signal will be provided by our testing infrastructure.
   The reviewer will help you if there are test failures that seem not related to the change you are making.
+* Apply the "release notes: yes" label if the pull request's description should be included in the next release (e.g., any new feature / bug fix).
+  Apply the "release notes: no" label if the pull request's description should not be included in the next release (e.g., refactoring changes that does not change behavior, integration from Google internal, updating tests, etc.).
+* Apply the appropriate language label (e.g., C++, Java, Python, etc.) to the pull request.
+This will make it easier to identify which languages the pull request affects, allowing us to better identify appropriate reviewer, create a better release note, and make it easier to identify issues in the future.